 The Vatican Museums are indisputably one of the finest collections of art in the world.
-Over the centuries, Papal patrons have commissioned renowned works, such as the magnificent frescoes of Michelangelo in the Sistine Chapel and those by Raphael in his stanze.
-The museums also host some of the most important sculptures from the ancient world.
-Context Rome now offers its clients the opportunity to see these works as they were originally viewed and contemplated by the Popes who created the museums.
-An after-hours visit with a Context docent is truly a once in a lifetime learning experience, a chance to have this astounding collection to yourself for two hours.
+Over the centuries, papal patrons have commissioned renowned works, such as the magnificent frescoes by Michelangelo in the Sistine Chapel, and those by Raphael in his stanze.
+The museums also host some of the most important sculpture from the ancient world, including the Laocoön and the Belvedere Torso.
+Context Rome now offers its clients the opportunity to see these works as they were originally viewed and contemplated by the popes who created the museums.
+An after-hours Vatican Museum tour with a Context docent is truly a once-in-a-lifetime learning experience, a chance to have this astounding collection to yourself for two hours.

-Please note that not all galleries will be accessible to us during this after hours visit.
-The Pinacoteca and Egyptian collections are not available for viewing after closing hours.
+Please note that not all of the galleries will be accessible during this after hours visit, including the Pinacoteca and Egyptian collections.
 The Belvedere Courtyard is often not possible to visit after hours, but will be included if possible.
-We normally spend a significant amount of time (35-40 minutes) inside the Sistine Chapel and divide the rest of our time between the Gallery of Maps, Tapestry Gallery, and Raphael Rooms, including other collections as time and security permits.
+We normally spend a significant amount of time (35-40 minutes) inside the Sistine Chapel and divide the rest of our time between the Gallery of Maps, the Tapestry Gallery, and the Raphael Rooms, including other collections as time and security permits.

-Though this is an after hours visit, there are a small number of other groups that may be in the museums at the same time, which means one may run into other visitors while in the museum.
-The number of people in the museums after hours, however, is quite small compared to the regular hour crowds.
+Though this is an after-hours visit, there are a small number of other groups that may be in the museums at the same time, which means we may run into other visitors while in the museum.
+The number of people in the museums after hours, however, is quite small compared to daytime crowds.

 To assist you in planning your trip to the Vatican, we have created an informative resources page - How to Tour the Vatican